acbshields12/Patient-Engagement-Revenue-Analysis/README.md

 ---

+## 📸 Dashboard Preview

+*(Insert your dashboard screenshots here)*

+---

-## 🚀 How to Run This Project
+## 🚀 How to Use

-1. Open Excel file and review dataset
+1. Open the Excel dataset and review the data
-2. Import data into MySQL using CSV
+2. Import data into MySQL
 3. Run SQL queries for analysis
-4. Connect Power BI to MySQL database
+4. Connect MySQL to Power BI
-5. Build visuals using provided measures
+5. Build and interact with the dashboard

 ---

 ## 💡 Skills Demonstrated

 * Data Cleaning & Preparation
-* SQL Querying (Aggregations, Window Functions)
+* SQL Querying (Aggregations, Subqueries, Window Functions)
 * Data Modeling in Power BI
 * DAX Calculations
 * Data Visualization & Storytelling